 Associate Dean, Spiritual Development

-Education: Grove City College, B.A. in English Literature and Christian Thought; Azusa Pacific University, M.A. in Teaching English to Speakers of Other Languages (TESOL); Talbot, M.Div. in Spiritual Formation and Soul Care (in process).
+Education: Grove City College, B.A. in English Literature and Christian Thought; Azusa Pacific University, M.A. in Teaching English to Speakers of Other Languages (TESOL); Talbot, M.Div. in Spiritual Formation and Soul Care.

 At Biola since: 2009